 Goal: Embed Looker iframes into the tools and applications that people are already using in your organization to help bring data into their day-to-day workflows and decision-making processes.

-With embedding you can bring Looker reports and dashboards into the tools that your employees use the most.
-With private embedding you can embed a Look, Explore, or dashboard that only Looker users can see.
+Embedding allows you to bring Looker reports and dashboards into the tools your employees use the most.
+Private embedding allows you to embed a Look, Explore or dashboard that only Looker users can see.

-Here are five quick steps for privately embedding a dashboard into applications or webpages within your organization:
+Here are 5 quick steps for privately embedding a dashboard into applications of webpages within your organization: